colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 Leave the **Open port** box unchecked.

-When created, click the app’s name in the webapp’s list to see its properties, and make note of the **Port** number.
-You’ll need it later in section #5.

 ## 3) Install _acme.sh_

 Neil Pang’s [_acme.sh_](https://github.com/Neilpang/acme.sh.git) is a highly-configurable “pure-shell” implementation of the [Automatic Certificate Management Environment](https://github.com/ietf-wg-acme/acme) (ACME), and takes the place of using Certbot, which LE describes on it’s own site.

 See the full set of _acme.sh_ command [options and parameters](https://github.com/Neilpang/acme.sh/wiki/Options-and-Params) in the associated wiki.
 Spend some time looking them over, or proceed as we have below.
+Also keep in mind that acme.sh is actively worked on and the command options evolve.
+(These instructions have been updated 3 times just to keep up with the changing commands.)

-**Attention:** When the time comes, WebFaction allows you to upload your certificates or copy/paste them.
+Notes about adding certificates to WebFaction dashboard...
+WebFaction allows you to upload your certificates or copy/paste them.
 If you want to use the upload method, you might want to install _acme.sh_ on your local system.
 But if you want to use the copy/paste method, then you could install _acme.sh_ on your local system or on WebFaction’s server.
-It makes no difference in the latter case because you’ll be copying certificate data directly from the command-line either way.

-We have chosen to use the copy/paste method, and we’ve installed _acme.sh_ on WebFaction’s server.
-The rest of these instructions are with that context in mind.
+It makes no difference in the latter case because you’ll be copying certificate data directly from the command-line either way. _We have chosen to use the copy/paste method, and we’ve installed _acme.sh_ on WebFaction’s server.
+The rest of these instructions are with that context in mind._

-Process:
+**Process:**

 Tunnel into the WebFaction server via SSH, then run the following series of commands, one at a time.

-**Note:** As described earlier about LE renewal dates and notifications, you need to add your email address in the last line below.
-If you’d rather work by your own calendar without emails, then just use `./acme.sh --install`:
+(Note about line 5: As described earlier about LE renewal dates and notifications, you need to add your email address in the last command.
+If you’d rather work by your own calendar without emails, then the 5th line is just `./acme.sh --install`.)

 1. `mkdir -p ~/src`
 2. `cd ~/src`